Defining Your True North for Real Estate Agents | 90-Day Goal Plan

 Consider an agent who had been chasing every lead source she saw online.
 Her calendar was full, but her pipeline never felt stable.
 She committed to a True North of building $280,000 in GCI from first-time buyers in her downtown core while protecting weekends for family.

-She built a simple education offer, placed it on her IDX-Integrated Websites, and used email, social posts, direct outreach, and warm retargeting to point the same audience back to that offer.
+She built a simple education offer, placed it on her IDX Real Estate Websites, and used email, social posts, direct outreach, and warm retargeting to point the same audience back to that offer.
 She stopped changing the plan every week and started reviewing the same scoreboard every Friday.

 The result was not instant perfection.
 The result was control.
 She could see which messages earned clicks, which follow-ups created conversations, and which activities created appointments.
 That information gave her a better plan for the next 90 days than any random tactic could have produced.